dreadedmalinos66/OpenDust/README.md

 9/14/26

 deciding to not add test feature "wget" into new builds, for some reason it totaled my sd card by making weird changes, filesystem was changed to read only and full /private/ dirrectory was replaced with weird 1.7gb extentionless file

+expect version 0.3 to arrive today or tommorow (9/15/26)